LucaCanali/Miscellaneous/Spark_Dashboard/README.md

   - The configuration used for this work is provided at: [influxDB graphite endpoint configuration snippet](influxdb.conf_GRAPHITE)
 - Optionally configure other InfluxDB parameters of interest as data location and retention
 - Start/restart influxDB service: systemctl restart influxdb.service
+- If needed, open the firewall port (port 2003 by default)

 ###  Step 3: Configure Grafana and prepare/import the dashboard
 - Download and install Grafana